monsoonmaelstrom/book2/book2.md

 “So what are you up to this morning?”

 “Looking for a way out already?”
-I ask.
+I inquire.

-“Maybe,” he says quietly.
+“Maybe,” he admits quietly.

 “Have you two talked at all since last night?”